 The following section provides details of the attenuation of electromagnetic field strengths of the cables that will be installed at the EOWDC.
-As detailed in Section 7, it is important to note that the same specification of Cables will be used for both OECs and Inter-array cables (with only a potential variation in the size of the coper conductors for export cables installed to landfall location 2 as described in Section 7 above).
+As detailed in Section 7, it is important to note that the same specification of Cables will be used for both OECs and Inter-array cables.
 As such, the following information is considered to be representative of the EMF characteristics of the cables that will be installed at EOWDC.